 We hope that you will have enjoyed this touristic and cultural escapade!
 But we are not losing sight of the objective of our presence in Ethiopia: to build a school in Sona, in the Simien, for one of the poorest populations in the world.
 Thank you for your support.

-To write this article, I completed my information thanks to Wikipedia of course!
+To write this article, I supplemented my information thanks to Wikipedia of course!